TommyBlanchard/pelican-plugins/tag_cloud/README.rst

 tag_cloud
 =========

 This is a modified version of the default tag_cloud, which creates a tag cloud for each category.
+To read more about it, see my blog post here: http://tommyblanchard.com/unique-tag-cloud-for-each-category-in-pelican

 Installation
 ------------